Kevin-Ngo/surfevolvergui/README.developer.md

 4. **3phase-iso.txt**: This is a text file containing *Surface Evolver* commands for when the type of simulation is a 3phase-isotropic simulation.
 This file is appended to a \*.fe file.
 This text file should be updated accordingly if you want to add new features.
 Define a new function here then add it to the "gogo" function to run it.

-5. **3phase-mm4-cos.txt**: This is a text file containing *Surface Evolver* commands for when the type of simulation is a 3phase-mm4-cos simulation.This file is appended to a \*.file.
+5. **3phase-mm4-cos.txt**: This is a text file containing *Surface Evolver* commands for when the type of simulation is a 3phase-mm4-cos simulation.
+This file is appended to a \*dw.file.
 This text file should be updated accordingly if you want to add new features.
 Define a new function here then add it to the "gogo" function to run it.

 6. **3phase-mm4-octagon.txt**: This is a text file containing *Surface Evolver* commands for when the type of simulation is a 3phase-mm4-octagon simulation.This file is appended to a \*.fe file.
 This text file should be updated accordingly if you want to add new features.
 Define a new function here then add it to the "gogo" function to run it.